-They were of course deaf to any discussion that what I do is perhaps a little closer to what Jesus actually did than what they do.
-And I can only guess that in their attempts to be "scriptural" they somehow have missed the scripture reading from Luke's gospel that we just heard.
-In spite of this being a familiar reading, yet as many times as people hear it there still are many who miss the point, or dismiss it as not relevant, and who fall into grumbling right along with the Pharisees and the scribes that "this fellow welcomes sinners and eats with them."
+In spite of this being a familiar reading, yet as many times as people hear it there still are many who miss the key point, or dismiss it as not relevant, and who fall into grumbling right along with the Pharisees and the scribes that "this fellow welcomes sinners and eats with them."
 Today's gang of religious intolerants now even grumble about eating with other faithful people, never mind with sinners!

-Today's reading is only one of several places in scripture that deal with this issue, and all of them provide a very radical answer.
+Today's reading is only one of several places in scripture that deal with this issue, and all of them provide a very radical perspective.
 Mark 1:15-16, Matthew 9:10-11, Luke 5:29-30 are other examples, and we can note that the multiplicity of times the subject is dealt with is a clue as to just how important, just how foundational the radical answer is to Jesus' ministry.
-Even in our reading today from Luke, there is repetition to make sure that we don't miss the point of what Jesus is telling the people around him, telling those who would call themselves by his name, telling us.
+Even in our reading today from Luke, there is repetition to make sure we don't miss the point of what Jesus is telling the people around him, telling those who would call themselves by his name, telling us.

 But before we get ahead of ourselves in looking at the repetition here, we need to take a look at the introduction, the first two verses that set the scene.
 "Now all the tax collectors and sinners were coming near to listen to him."
 It's hard for us to understand just how repugnant that was to the Pharisees and the scribes.
-We've seen reactions from some of the more fundamentalist imams in Iraq or Iran when one of their own sat down to eat or drink with some of the American forces or even those working with them?
+You've perhaps seen reactions from some of the more fundamentalist religious leaders in Iraq or Iran when one of their own sat down to eat or drink with some of the American forces or even those working with them?
 Well, it was not much different for Jesus.
 The tax collectors were Israeli citizens who collected the taxes for the hated Romans, and they were generally seen as collaborators with the enemy.
 The 'sinners' were all those who for one reason or another were outcasts - impure, untouchable, unacceptable in the temple and indeed in the house of any 'decent' person.

-Now recognize that the Pharisees and scribes were at heart decent people.
+But stop for a moment and recognize that the Pharisees and scribes were at heart decent people.
 It's easy to dump all over them, painting them as wanting to be mean just for meanness' sake - but that's not really an accurate picture.
 Many - if not most - of them were decent, God-fearing, upright citizens trying to do what was right, and what was right for them included injunctions from their scriptures not to associate with sinful people.
 Some examples: Proverbs 1:15 - "my child, do not walk in their way [the way of evil sinners], keep your foot from their paths."; Psalm 1 - "Happy are those who do not follow the advice of the wicked, or take the path that sinners tread..."; Isaiah 52:11 - "Depart, depart, go out from there!
 Touch no unclean thing; go out from the midst of it, purify yourselves, you who carry the vessels of the Lord."
 The Pharisees and the scribes were for the most part good, upstanding people who took their faith seriously.
 Who could ask for more?